edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 ## Step 5: Watch it run

-You can now check the Marblerun log and see the services being authenticated by the Coordinator.
+You can now check the MarbleRun log and see the services being authenticated by the Coordinator.

 ```bash
 kubectl -n marblerun logs -f -l edgeless.systems/control-plane-component=coordinator